Climate Change / Climate Science

 - Nuclear energy naturally works in the range of

-is that a small human error, or design error, can translate what should have
+a million times more energetic than chemical.
+However, a small human error, or design error, can translate what should have

 been a "stubbed toe" into "a major catastrophe".
 It is for this reason that